ignotochi/MerossApi/README.md

 # MerossApi

-This application provide REST API using flask to control your meross devices, this application integrates the lastes meross-iot library.
+This application provide REST API using flask to control your meross devices, this application integrates the latest meross-iot library.

 With this app yuo can Load and Toggle your devices.

-the authentication is guaranteed by a token, and the output is a json, so you can implement you front-end tho manage your devices.
+the authentication is guaranteed by a token, and the output is a json, so you can implement you front-end to manage your devices.

 This is my first project in python, so please have a mercy on me! =)